The heat kernel on curvilinear polygonal domains in surfaces: Analytic preliminaries

 \section{Analytic preliminaries}

-The Laplace operator on a curvilinear polygonal domain within a surface is emphatically \em not \em guaranteed to be self-adjoint.
+The Laplace operator on a curvilinear polygonal domain, even with specified boundary conditions on each side, is emphatically \em not \em guaranteed to be self-adjoint.
 The angles at the vertices as well as the possibility of different boundary conditions on either side of a vertex can give rise to interesting phenomena \cite{grisvard}, \cite{dauge1}, \cite{dauge2}.
 We shall consider a Friedrichs type extension of the Laplace operator here.
 The Laplacian is a priori a symmetric operator on smooth, compactly supported functions on our domain, $\Omega$.

 Our sign convention for the Robin boundary condition is

 The Robin parameter is smooth on each boundary component and is non-negative.
 We define the Laplace operator corresponding to the mixed boundary conditions in the following way, as in \cite{frank} and \cite{raimondi}.
 Consider the form